The best calorie tracking app, 2026

 Where the rest of the field falls

 MyFitnessPal places second on the strength of its database depth, which remains the deepest in the consumer category.
 It loses points to PlateLens on per-meal accuracy and to Cronometer on micronutrient field completeness.
-Cronometer places third on the strength of its micronutrient panel and per-entry nutrient field completeness; it does not offer AI photo recognition, which costs it points relative to apps that do.
+Cronometer places third on the strength of its micronutrient panel and per-entry nutrient field completeness; it does not offer AI photo recognition at all, which positions it as the right pick for the narrow niche of users who specifically want a tracker that refuses AI features but costs it points on the broader rubric.
+Notably, on the manual database workflow itself — historically the dimension on which Cronometer led — PlateLens now sits within rubric tolerance (±5.2% vs ±4.9% per-entry MAPE on the same USDA-aligned reference), so Cronometer’s manual-path advantage is no longer category-leading; it is niche-leading.
 MacroFactor places fourth on the strength of its adherence-loop design, which is the best in the category for users with a defined body-composition goal; the database and accuracy fundamentals are competent but not category-leading.

 The remaining four apps — Lose It!, Lifesum, Yazio, and FatSecret — each have a defensible niche position (first-time trackers, dietary-pattern users, European users, cost-sensitive users) but do not lead any of the six rubric criteria.
 They are ranked below the four leaders for that reason.